andrea-arseni/emporio-gestionale-spa/README.md

 # emporio-gestionale-spa
-Web-app for managing the activities of a real-estate agency written in React with Ionic 6
+Application for managing the activities of a real-estate agency.
+Built with Ionic Platform, the app is usable as a web-app and as a native app in Ios and Android envs.